lj-sec/nixos-config/README.md

 > [!CAUTION]
 > This configuration is tailored to my hardware, relies heavily on fingerprint authentication, and sits on top of btrfs.
 > You will need to adjust `hosts/<your-host>/hardware-configuration.nix` and other modules for your setup.
+> You will also need to create your own swapfile or adjust the path(s) in `modules/core/sleep.nix`

 To attempt to apply this configuration on your own system:
 ```bash